the-eco-foundation/eco-routes/README.md

 ### Intent Proving

 Intent proving lives on the `Prover`, which is on the source chain. `Provers` are the parties that should be interacting with the Prover contract, but the `IntentSource` does read state from it.
-At the outset, Eco will run a proving service that manages this step for all intents.

-See the readme in the contracts directory for a detailed API documentation.
+**<ins>See the readme in `contracts` for a detailed API documentation</ins>**

+## Future Work
+Fully-operational end-to-end tests are currently under development.
+We are also working on services for streamlining proving and solving functionalities.
+Additionally, we intend to build out support for additional chains.

 ## Usage